Creating Yogi Living Ashram was my toughest adventure but after much work, it has become the magical place I imagined it could be.

 Challenges and misunderstandings

 Learning how to manage people who volunteer their time and energy can be challenging.
 Having visitors from many countries provides a lot of room for misunderstanding.
+Creating Yogi Living Ashram became more than my personal project, it took on a character and design that reflected all who came here.

 I can’t even count the number of times my arm got stuck in sticky garbage trying to sort out mis-sorted garbage, cleaning drains of long-haired girls’ hair, and tiles coming off because the wrong kind of glue was used.